a-kramer/RPN-derivative/README.md

 some strings are not interpreted right: `1-2` is read as `+1` and `-2` (a sequence of two numbers), but `1 - 2` is understood correctly as the operation _minus(1,2)_, `a-b` works perfectly fine because `b` is not a valid number.
+The bad: unary minus does not work at all for variables `-a+1`.

 The `dc` program resolves this ambiguity by using the underscore to denote negative numbers: `dc -e '_1 1 + p'` prints 0; but, we don't do that underscore thing.

-The output consists of space separated rpn expressions, so no mixups of this sort are likely to happen downstream.
+The output consists of space separated rpn expressions, so no mixups of this sort are likely to happen downstream (apart from negated variables, the doesn't work in rpn either).

 ### derivative